TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 ..  versionadded:: 12.1

+.. container:: table-row

+   Property
-..  confval:: forceAbsoluteUrls
+         forceAbsoluteUrls

-    :name: config-forceAbsoluteUrls
+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

-    :Default: `0`
+   Default
+         0

+   Description
          If this option is set, all links, reference to images or assets previously built with a relative or absolute path (for example, :file:`/fileadmin/my-pdf.pdf`) will be rendered as absolute URLs with the site prefix / current domain.

          Examples for such use cases are the generation of a complete static version of a TYPO3 site for sending a page via email.

 ..  note::
     Setting this option will override any setting in :ref:`config.absRefPrefix